Thai Visa Checklist Logo

 Copy of re-entry permit page (if you have one)

-Copy of TDAC / entry record (as requested by your office)
+Copy of TDAC / arrival record (as requested by your office)

 TM.30 copy (often requested by many offices)